guildai/guild.ai/pages/kb/model-reuse.md

 # Model Reuse

-Something about the philosophy of not having to rewrite Fing code just to integrate it.
+Something about the philosophy of not having to rewrite source code just to integrate it.

 Alt titles: